vector-of-bool/vector-of-bool.github.io/_posts/2018-09-16-layout-survey.md

 layout: post
 title: Project Layout - Survey Results and Updates
 comments: true
+desc: >
+    In which I discuss the results of the project layout survey and how they will be taken into consideration in the future
 ---

 I've been working diligently for a few weeks on a formal description of a C++